 And Is aged 18 years or over AND Has consented to dietetic treatment and, as part of this, to a course of prescribable ONS Exclusion criteria: Patients who do not consent to dietetic treatment Patients who decline treatment with ONS Action if patient If the patient declines dietetic treatment, the patient may wish to seek declines or is nutritional advice from another relevant health care professional.
 Moving excluded: forward, the intention is that ONS initiation will be by dietitians only with other prescribers initiating ONS for their patient in very exceptional circumstances only.
-If the patient declines treatment with ONS, appropriate nutritional advice specific to the patient's condition can continue.
-Cautions/Need for Cautions include: further advice/ Where there is a risk of Re-feeding syndrome Circumstances 1.
-Where there is a risk of the recalling syndrome when further advice should be sought: Where there are potential drug-nutrient interactions 3.
-As with foodstuffs, some ONS will not be suitable for particular clinical conditions e.g. ONS high in certain electrolytes may not be suitable for patients with Chronic Kidney Disease at stage 4 and 5, ONS high in sugar may not be suitable for patients who are hyperglycaemic / have poor diabetes control Where patients have an enteral feeding tube and require ONS product(s) The vittere patients have an enteral recaing tabe and require ONO product(s) Further cautions can be found in individual product data sheets / patient information leaflets.
+2. If the patient declines treatment with ONS, appropriate nutritional advice specific to the patient's condition can continue.
+Cautions/Need for Continue in alcular further advice/ Cautions include: Circumstances Where there is a risk of Re-feeding syndrome when further advice should be sought: Where there are potential drug-nutrient interactions 3.
+As with foodstuffs, some ONS will not be suitable for particular clinical conditions e.g. ONS high in certain electrolytes may not be suitable for patients with Chronic Kidney Disease at stage 4 and 5, ONS high in sugar may not be suitable for patients who are hyperglycaemic / have poor diabetes control 4.
+Where patients have an enteral feeding tube and require ONS product(s) Further cautions can be found in individual product data sheets / patient information leaflets.